How one project allowed our client to divert 22,565 lbs of debris from the landfill

 Let us tell you a story about one of our clients.

 It’s 2014.
-APEL Extrusions, an aluminum manufacturer, is building out an office space for their 80 employees with the help of their local DIRTT Partner, Grit Building Solutions.
+APEL Extrusions, an aluminum manufacturer, is building out an office space for their 80 employees with the help of their local DIRTT Partner, Eteriors.
 They set out to build 5100 square feet of DIRTT for the corporate side of their business on the first floor of a building.
 The area would be complete with meeting rooms, offices and employee break-out areas.
 The other half of the first floor would be dedicated to the manufacturing side of their business.
 DIRTT construction made the build-out fast, clean and reliable.

 Four years later...